Wittline/pyspark-on-aws-emr/docs/README.md

 # Word clouds of book titles purchased on amazon from 1995 to 2015

 ![word_clouds](https://user-images.githubusercontent.com/8701464/123040480-6d3c2200-d3b9-11eb-864c-054d35e0156a.gif)

+# Contributing and Feedback
+Any ideas or feedback about this repository?.
+Help me to improve it.

+# Authors
+- Created by <a href="https://www.linkedin.com/in/ramsescoraspe"><strong>Ramses Alexander Coraspe Valdez</strong></a>
+- Created on June 2021

+# License
+This project is licensed under the terms of the Apache License.

 Spot Fleet and On Demand Instances